nelmio/alice/README.md

 - providers: an array of additional Faker providers
 - seed: a seed to make sure Faker generates data consistently across runs, set to null to disable (defaults to 1)
+- logger: a callable or Psr\Log\LoggerInterface object that will receive progress information during the loading of the fixtures

 ### Detailed Usage ###